-Cambridge crash: Nine-month-old baby and boy, 11, orphaned
+Cambridge, Waikato, road crash: Nine-month-old baby and boy, 11, orphaned

 Waikato police acting area commander Andrew Mortimore said the weekend's rain after such a long period of dry weather, creating a "summer ice" phenomenon, was a contributing factor in the crashes, although he couldn't elaborate on which ones.

+"It would appear, if we look at that 20 per cent increase in crashes, drivers have not adjusted to the change in conditions and we have had accidents which has potentially been a contributing factor to some of these fatalities as well."

+Mortimore said the circumstances surrounding the four crashes in the Waikato were still being investigated by the serious crash unit.

-Along with always wearing a seatbelt, not drinking and driving or speeding, he also urged drivers to be wary of the changing environment and adjust their driving to the conditions.
+Along with always wearing a seatbelt, not drinking and driving or speeding, he also urged drivers to be wary of the changing environment and adjust their driving, including speed, to the conditions.